ComposableFi/composable-ibc/scripts/README.md

 Clone `composable` to the parent directory of `centauri`.
 Build node binary: `scripts/build-composable.sh`

-In the same folder run `yarn picasso-composable.json`
+In the same folder run `yarn picasso.json` or `yarn composable.json`.
+It's also possible to launch the networks together.

 You can freely change the script and the JSON file to adjust the network configuration.